GFHCaumo/gfhcaumo.github.io/docs/about/cooking.md

 # Cooking and Recipes
-I will be writing out some of my favorite recipes here along with some posts about what I have been cooking lately
+I will be writing out some of my favorite recipes here along with some posts about what I have been cooking lately.

 ## Chilean-style Empanadas